mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 # Literature Review

-## Research Questions - October 2023
+## Research Questions - March 2024

-- What pedagogical tools and processes are available to support novices to overcome barriers to authentic game coding and design?
+1. What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?
-- How can participants build agency in an evolving community of game makers?
+2. How can game design patterns support the development of coding practices with novices?
-- How can game design patterns support the development of coding practices with novices?
+3. How can learners build agency in an evolving community of game makers?

 ## To perhaps add to Lit REVIEW